alexmicic/Polymer-YouTube-Embed/README.md

 # Polymer \<youtube-embed\> element

 This element should allow easily embed youtube videos.
-All you have to do is to find youtube ID which is always in the browser link and has a format like this: "3JZ4pnNtyxQ".
+All you have to do is to find youtube ID which is always in the browser link and has a format like this: "https://www.youtube.com/watch?v=`v7rifrCEJXs`".
 Insert that ID into the `<youtube-embed>` tag as a parameter `youtube_id="v7rifrCEJXs"` and you are all setup.

+# Requirements
+You need to have installed Node.js and, bower and polymer to start the application and demo.

 ## Install the Polymer-CLI